SumitBando/svelte-timeline/README.md

  * @property {string} [status]
  */
  ```
-To use, pass an array of Event objects, which has at least a title.

 A date field, if passed, is shown.
 Though it is used to display a sequence of timed events, the component has no understanding of time, you can pass arbitary string in the date field, or even omit it.